zilliz-bootcamp/image_search_v2/README.md

 <img src="pic/web5.png"  width = "650" height = "500" />

-It has been tested tha the system can complete reverse image search within 1 second using the recommended configuration.
-To load images in other directories of the pic_search_webserver docker, specify the path in the textbox.
+Tested with the recommended configuration, the system can complete a reverse image search in a few seconds.
+To load images from other directories, specify the path in the text box.